Search this site

-Now, the area of the plot that can be grazed by any cow will depend upon the angle of the triangle at the corner to which it is tied and the length of the rope.
-For instance, if a cow is tied to a pole with a rope of length 7 metres and there are no boundaries to impede its movement, then it can graze all around and within a circle of radius 7 metres (thus, it can move through 360 degrees).
-However, if its movement is restricted and it can move only through 180 degrees, it will be able to graze only half of the plot; if its movement is restricted so that it can move through only 90 degrees, then it can graze only one-fourth of the plot.
+The area of the plot, which can be grazed by any cow, will depend upon the angle of the triangle at the corner to which it is tied and the length of the rope.
+For example, if a cow is tied to a pole with a rope of length 7 metres and there are no boundaries to impede its movement, then it can graze all around and within a circle of radius 7 metres (thus, it can move through 360 degrees).
+However, if its movement is restricted and it can move only through 180 degrees, it will be able to graze only half of the circular plot (360/180); if its movement is restricted so that it can move through only 90 degrees, then it can graze only one-fourth of the circular plot (360 / 90).
 Thus, the angle and radius will determine how far it can graze.

 Therefore the total area grazed by the three will be:

 But sum of the angles of a triangle is 180, so A + B + C = 180.

 Therefore, the total area grazed by the three will be: πr2/2.

 Therefore, the total area grazed by the three will be: 22/7 * 72/2 (because radius = 7).